 I haven’t been to a doctor to have them test my magnesium levels, but the body has its own regulating system.
-If I take too much magnesium orally, I’ll have a very up front and personal relationship with the bathroom.
+If I take too much magnesium orally, I’ll have a very upfront and personal relationship with the bathroom.
 If I spray too much magnesium transdermally, my body will take what it needs and not absorb the rest.
 Gotta love the magnificence of the human body.

-Sitting at the computer all day is asking for a sciatica flare up.
+Sitting at the computer all day is asking for a sciatica flare-up.
 I use walking and rebounding on a mini-trampoline as my exercises of choice (I use the JumpSport model 250).
-That followed with a few minutes of stretching exercises has been keeping things fluid and pain free.
+That followed with a few minutes of stretching exercises has been keeping things fluid and pain-free.

 In summary, my routine seems like a lot, but if you’ve ever had a full-blown sciatica attack, you’ll do whatever it takes to avoid having another one.
 Recently things have been very quiet for me so I haven’t been decompressing my back daily (although I probably should).
 Also, the TENS unit is used on an as-needed basis.
 I really haven’t had the need to use it for quite some time.
 I do, however, keep hydrated, eat properly, take vitamin C, spritz with magnesium and engage in mild forms of exercise/stretching daily.
 As such I haven’t had to pull out the big guns.
-The big guns in my case is my chiropractor.
+The big gun in my case is my chiropractor.

-In my last flare up 5 years ago it took several months of working with my chiropractor to feel good again.
+In my last flare-up 5 years ago it took several months of working with my chiropractor to feel good again.
 The further down the sciatica road you go, the longer it takes to get back on the right track.
 I do what I do in order not to go down that road again!